LeaVerou/blog/2026/polyfills/index.md

 toc: true
 image: images/cover.png
 date: 2026-07-13
-nutshell: An influential spec editor thinks polyfilling is harmful.
-I think blaming polyfills for compat accidents is like blaming car crashes on the ambulances that show up — and the alternative is a stagnant Web, held hostage by its slowest browser.
+nutshell: A highly influential spec editor expressed the opinion that polyfilling is harmful.
+I beg to differ.
 ---

 If you’re a web developer, you may find the title baffling.